 Dotted throughout the Ionian and Aegean seas of Greece you’ll find around 6,000 islands or islets, and yet only 227 islands are inhabited.
 The inhabited islands offer their own unique history, mythology, specialised cuisine and pace of life, making choice of holiday location challenging to say the least when decided which islands to see.

 Each year I gift myself a birthday treat and go somewhere new.
 On this occasion, I took myself on a short break island hopping through some of the Greek Islands.
-Cruising through the Cyclades starting in the Island of Crete with a stopover in Santorini and Mykonos before continuing to the archipelago of Dodecanese and the small picturesque island of Pátmos tucked away in the Aegean Sea.
+Cruising through the Cyclades starting in the Island of Crete with a stopover in Santorini and Mykonos, then docking in the port of Piraeus for an opportunity to see Athens before continuing to the Kusadasi Port, in modern day Turkey for a half day visit to the ancient city of Ephesus and then continuing on to archipelago of Dodecanese and the small picturesque island of Pátmos tucked away in the Aegean Sea.

 Its early afternoon and I’m gazing out across the infinite blue sea, before arriving into the quiet and tranquil Grikos Bay, and the quaint ferry port of Skala, nestled on the island of Pátmos, GR – Πάτμος… and a much slower pace.